containers/podman.io_old/getting-started/installation.md

 #### [CentOS](https://www.centos.org)

-Podman is available in the default Extras repos for CentOS 7 and in the AppStream repo for CentOS 8 and Stream, however the available version often lags the upstream release.
+Podman is available in the default Extras repos for CentOS 7 and in the AppStream repo for CentOS 8 and Stream.
+Even though the available version often lags behind the latest upstream release, it's still the preferable build for production environments.

 ```bash
 sudo yum -y install podman
 ```

 The [Kubic project](https://build.opensuse.org/project/show/devel:kubic:libcontainers:stable)
 provides updated packages for CentOS 7, 8 and Stream.
+These packages haven't been through the official Red Hat QA process and may not be preferable for production environments.

 ```bash
 # CentOS 7